 How is Glaucoma Treated?

 Damage caused by glaucoma cannot be reversed.
 Eyedrops, laser surgery and surgery in the operating room are all forms of treatment to lower the intraocular pressure to help prevent further damage to the optic nerve.
-Since glaucoma can progress without your knowledge, it is very important to keep all of your appointments with your Hartford, CT eye doctors.
+Since glaucoma can progress without your knowledge, it is very important to keep all of your appointments with your eye doctors at Solinsky EyeCare.